ShadowBlitzer/eland/docs/development-server.md

 development server for local testing.
 Put the environment variables in an .env file at the root of the project in the form of KEY=VALUE on every new line.
-Then, at the root of the project, you can start the development server with ./serve If everything goes alright the local site is served at localhost:8888 Optionally, you can give another location as argument for ./serve, like i.e. localhost:40000
+Then, at the root of the project, you can start the development server with `./serve` If everything goes fine the local site is served at localhost:8888 Optionally, you can give another location as argument for `./serve`, like i.e. localhost:40000
-You can also create a .local file with on the first line the location.
+You can also create a `.local` file with on the first line the location.

 ####Background processes